-A feedback form is included in the front of the assignment.
+A feedback form is included in the rear of each study packet.

 Environmental Terms, Abbreviations, and Acronyms

 TLC provides a glossary in the rear of this manual that defines, in non-technical language, commonly used environmental terms appearing in publications and materials, as well as abbreviations and acronyms used throughout the EPA and other governmental agencies.